 - Stay focused.
 Don’t let your own mind or anyone in the room distract you from your goal.

 - BREATHE consciously.
 In order to think clearly, respond quickly, and have the energy to overcome stress, you need life-giving oxygen in your body.

 - Drop your shoulders.
 This will help you breathe easier and write better.

 - If you hit a rough spot, write what you think you heard and keep going.
 Trust your ears.
 Don’t keep thinking about what it could have been.
 Let it go!

 - If you reach a sloppy patch when transcribing, READ AHEAD.
 They often repeat words and phrases.

 After using the above practice regimen in school, I took all legs of the RPR and CSR six days apart in November 1979 and passed both the first time.
-My practices are included in Part 2 of my ebook, 0-225: Your Guide to Writing Mastery (see my Steno Mastery eBook page).
-You can find more information about my background and work experience on my Apprenticeships, Mock Events, and Career and Publications pages.
+My practices are included in Part 2 of my eBook, 0-225: Your Guide to Writing Mastery.
+You can find more information about my background and experience in various pages on this site, as well as HERE.